lch0620/voxel_carving_with_AR_marker/README.md

 - **main.cpp**:
     - Entry point of the project.
 It orchestrates the calibration, pose estimation, segmentation, and voxel carving processes.

-## Important Notes

-- Do not include any heavy files (more than 15 MB) in this repository.
-Instead, upload them to any cloud storage and leave a link here if necessary.

 For any questions or issues, please open an issue in the repository or contact the maintainer.